elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-1-execute-vmware-cmdlets-and-customize-scripts-using-powercli.md

 >
 >         ### Given a sample script, modify the script to perform a given action
 >
->         Let&#8217;s say you had the following script to list all the VMs that have snapshots:
+>         Let's say you had the following script to list all the VMs that have snapshots:
 >
 	>
 	>         $vcenter = "servername"